Abelia chinensis: Description

 It is a compact deciduous shrub with reddish stems and glossy, small leaves that become reddish-brown before autumn.
 Its simplified-form flowers are funnel-shaped, white, and its pink sepals remain long after flowering.
 As long as the plant continues to make new growth during the summer, it will continue to flower.
 It is one of the most cold-resistant species within the genus.

-Taxonomy

-It was described by Robert Brown in 1818, and transferred to the genus Linnaea in 1872, although this move was not widely accepted until 2013.